uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/1-language-overview.md

 #### Checkpoint

 In your terminal, type `ipython3` to launch an interactive Python shell where you can test Python commands.
 Then run the following expressions to confirm their value.
-(Note: You **don't** need to type "In[1]" or "Out[1]"; those are examples of what you would see as output in the terminal.)
+(NOTE: You **don't** need to type "In[1]" or "Out[1]"; those are examples of what you would see as output in the terminal.)

 **Order of Operations**
 ```python